 Minimum content requirements (must have at least one of the following requirements):

-• Content has already been presented at one of the Biologic Association Member Organization’s national meeting.
+- Content has already been presented at one of the Biologic Association Active and Associate Organization’s national meeting.
 Content will be considered as peer reviewed.

-A minimum of three (3) WOC members will review each piece of educational content for the minimum criteria, and will then preliminarily vote to allow or reject the media.
+- A minimum of three (3) WOC delegates will review each piece of educational content for the minimum criteria, and will then preliminarily vote to allow or reject the media.
 If accepted, the material will then undergo a formal vote by the WOC before posting on the website.